collapsed-stacks/startups/questions/1520/successful-crowdfunding.md

 - tagged: `internet`, `crowd-funding`
 - score: 4

-<p>I'm hoping someone could kindly tell me the best way to get page views/backers to my crowdfunding campaign I'm thinking of launching.
+I'm hoping someone could kindly tell me the best way to get page views/backers to my crowdfunding campaign I'm thinking of launching.
 There are so many articles and ideas but having run a failed crowdfunding campaign in the past I know that a lot of these ideas are just fillers.
-It would be nice to know the best surefire way of getting the views.</p>
+It would be nice to know the best surefire way of getting the views.

-<p>Also I notice a fair few projects boasting with a product review on big websites or tv shows (sky news etc) - do they get this done before hand or during the project?</p>
+Also I notice a fair few projects boasting with a product review on big websites or tv shows (sky news etc) - do they get this done before hand or during the project?

-<p>Thanks
+Thanks
-Ps love this helpful community</p>
+Ps love this helpful community

 ## Answer 1521